Story At-A-Glance

-San Bernardino County has an edge over other counties regarding a thriving retail market.
+San Bernardino County has the edge over other counties regarding a thriving retail market.
 Three factors that make it a perfect destination for retail businesses are its population growth rate, percentage of millennials as a percentage of the total population, and being the ‘County of Firsts’*

 The County of San Bernardino Economic Development Department published an infographic that maps out the retail scene in San Bernardino County.
-The interactive infographic provides a captivating visualization of retail brands of the County.
+The interactive infographic provides a compelling visualization of retail brands of the County.

-San Bernardino County’s population growth is projected to increase nearly 30% from 2000 to 2021, especially as Millennials learn more about the County’s lifestyle and employment opportunities.
+San Bernardino County’s population growth is projected to increase by nearly 30% from 2000 to 2021, especially as Millennials learn more about the County’s lifestyle and employment opportunities.

 Montclair Place

-Big Al’s , a family-friendly Sports Bar
+Big Al’s, a family-friendly Sports Bar

 Packing House District